Bert-JanP/Hunting-Queries-Detection-Rules/Firewall Detection Logics/BruteForceDetection.md

 Brute forcing credentials may take place at various points during a breach.
 For example, adversaries may attempt to brute force access to Valid Accounts within a victim environment leveraging knowledge gathered from other post-compromise behaviors such as OS Credential Dumping, Account Discovery, or Password Policy Discovery.
 Adversaries may also combine brute forcing activity with behaviors such as External Remote Services as part of Initial Access.

 If an adversary guesses the correct password but fails to login to a compromised account due to location-based conditional access policies, they may change their infrastructure until they match the victim’s location and therefore bypass those policies.

+**Why it matters:** Credential guessing is common and often precedes access.
+**Logic**: Many denies/failures from same source to auth-heavy ports.

 #### Risk
 1. Unauthorized Access: Once a password or encryption key is cracked, attackers can access sensitive accounts, impersonate users, and manipulate systems.